 - Juris Doctor (JD) from Rutgers Law School-Newark.

-He has also studied criminal law at Magdalen College, Oxford University.
-Mr. Choi was awarded an Honorary Doctorate Degree (LHD) from the New York College of Podiatric Medicine, where he presently serves as a Trustee.
+Mr. Choi was also awarded an Honorary Doctorate Degree (LHD) from the New York College of Podiatric Medicine, where he presently serves as a Trustee.

-Mr. Choi is a former U.S. Army Veteran, having served as an enlisted Legal Specialist in the JAG Corp., as a Stinger Platoon Leader in the Air Defense Artillery, and as Battalion Intelligence Officer in the Infantry.
+Mr. Choi is a U.S. Army Veteran, having served as an enlisted Legal Specialist in the JAG Corp., as a Stinger Platoon Leader in the Air Defense Artillery, and as Battalion Intelligence Officer in the Infantry.
 He is an Airborne paratrooper and earned the rank of Captain.
 He also holds a 5th degree black belt in Tae Kwon Do.
-He has also served as the Vice Head of Team and Legal Counsel to the 1999 United States National Tae Kwon Do Team.
-He served as Special Counsel and as a member of the Juridical Committee to the World Tae Kwon Do, the governing organization for Tae Kwon Do in the Olympics.
+He served as the Vice Head of Team and Legal Counsel to the 1999 United States National Tae Kwon Do Team.
+He also served as Special Counsel and as co-chair to the Juridical Committee to World Tae Kwon Do, the governing organization for Tae Kwon Do in the Olympics.

 In 2003, Mr. Choi was appointed by NJ Governor James McGreevey as a Commissioner in the Asian American Commission of New Jersey.
 In 2006, Mr. Choi Co-chaired NJ Governor Jon Corzine’s transition committee for the Department of Military and Veteran Affairs of New Jersey.
 In 2008, he was appointed as a board member of New Jersey’s Asian American Foundation.
 He is a 2003 Leadership New Jersey Alumni and a 2006 recipient of the Ellis Island Medal of Honor.

 Among his most treasured goals is to continue to teach his two sons to grow up to be good and honorable men.